rprichard/winpty/misc/console-handles.md

    `GetConsoleWindow` and `IsWindowVisible` calls.  `GetConsoleWindow` returns `NULL` starting with Windows 7.

+### Windows XP pipe read handle inheritance anomaly

+On Windows XP, `CreateProcess` fails to propagate a handle in this situation:

+ - `bInheritHandles` is `FALSE`.
+ - `STARTF_USESTDHANDLES` is not specified in `STARTUPINFO.dwFlags`.
+ - One of the `STDIN/STDOUT/STDERR` handles is set to the read end of an anonymous pipe.

+In this situation, Windows XP will set the child process's standard handle to `NULL`.
+The write end of the pipe works fine.
+Passing a `bInheritHandles` of `TRUE` (and an inheritable pipe handle) works fine.
+Using `STARTF_USESTDHANDLES` also works.
+See `Test_CreateProcess_SpecialInherit` in `misc/buffer-tests` for a test case.

 ### Windows Vista BSOD

 It is easy to cause a BSOD on Vista and Server 2008 by (1) closing all handles